 - Handheld dynamic microphone with USB-C digital output and XLR analog output.
 Durable metal construction for long-lasting performance with smooth, extended frequency response perfect for podcasting, home studio recording, field recording, voiceover, and other content creation applications

-For less than $100, you can have a handheld microphone that produces a USB-C digital output and XLR analogue output.
+For less than $100, you can have a handheld microphone with a USB-C digital output and XLR analogue output.

 This means that you can do some mic drops with this microphone.

-The USB output allows you to record your podcast straight to your laptop or desktop computer.
+The USB output lets you record your podcast straight to your laptop or desktop.
 On the other hand, the XLR output will enable you to connect your microphone to an audio interface.

 - Best of both worlds: professional handheld dynamic microphone with USB digital output for connecting to a computer and XLR analog output for connecting to a mixer, audio interface or portable PA system

 Due to some licensing issues, the Audio Technica ATR2100x is unavailable in some countries.
-Luckily, you can use the Samson Q2U handheld USB microphone as an alternative.
+You can use the Samson Q2U handheld USB microphone as an alternative.

 This microphone also boasts a cardioid polar pattern.
 This means it can pick up sound in front of the mic while minimising ambient sound.

-It may not look like it, but headphones are also a must-have when starting a podcast.
+It may not look like it, but headphones are also necessary when starting a podcast.
 This does not matter whether you are recording alone, with a co-host, or a guest.

 And a messed-up audio recording means that it will be challenging to edit.

 Second, a decent headphone allows you to monitor your recording.
-That way, you can prevent being too loud or too soft in your episode.
+You can prevent being too loud or soft in your episode.
 Simply put, using a headphone enables you to produce consistent audio quality.